Kim Ryeo-wook: Artistry

 With three octaves in his range, Ryeowook is a lyric tenor.
 He has also been known for his frequent usage of falsettos.
 South Korean operatic singer Sumi Jo, whom he collaborated with for a formal performance, praised his musicianship.
 She called his skills "outstanding" and acknowledged his professionalism on stage.

 With his second EP, Drunk on Love, Young Post noticed a variety of genres and styles interpolated: from a pop ballad-like style; jazz; R&B; and to more of a style reminiscing of lounge music.

 Personal life

+Education

 Ryeowook received his secondary education from Deokwon Arts High School and graduated in February 2006.
 The same year, he entered Inha University and graduated on 24 February 2012, with a major in theater and film studies.

+Military service

-Ryeowook enlisted for his military service on 11 October 2016, and was discharged on July 10, 2018.
+Ryeowook enlisted for his military service on 11 October 2016, and was discharged on 10 July 2018.

+Marriage

 Ryeowook first publicly acknowledged his relationship with Ari, a former member of Tahiti, in 2020.
-On March 29, 2024, Ryeowook announced their forthcoming marriage through an Instagram post, where he conveyed the news to his fans via a handwritten letter.
-The couple married on May 26, 2024.
+On 29 March 2024, Ryeowook announced their forthcoming marriage through an Instagram post, where he conveyed the news to his fans via a handwritten letter.
+The couple married on 26 May 2024.